ucb-sts/sts/walkthrough.md

 ## Phase II: Troubleshooting

 Let's suppose we found a juicy bug.
-Luckily, our bug was .
+Luckily, our event trace was recorded while we were running STS previously.

+See experiments/foo/bar for this event trace.

+Introduce pretty_print_event_trace.py here?
+Seems like an appropriate intro to event trace files.

+Experiment results are automatically placed in their own subdirectory under experiments/.
+There you can find console output, serialized event traces, and config files for replay and MCS finding.

+By default, the name of the results directory is inferred from the name of the config file.
+You can also specify a custom name with the `-n` parameter to simulator.py.
+You can also specify that each directory name should have a timestamp appended with the `-t` parameter

 ### Replay Mode